 Alveoloplasty, not in conjunction with extraction of teeth, is defined as the removal of bone within a quadrant and is usually performed to accommodate the placement of a dental prosthesis or other treatments such as radiation therapy and transplant surgery.
 This procedure is the same procedure as that noted above, except that there is no report of tooth removal on the same date of service.
 The surgical procedure involves mucoperiosteal flap elevation and removal of protuberant bone that has been determined to have an adverse effect on stability and comfort for a future dental prosthesis.

-A quadrant, as defined in CDT 2011-2012, is one of the four equal sections into which the dental arches can be divided.
+A quadrant is defined as one of the four equal sections into which the dental arches can be divided.
 A quadrant begins at the midline of each arch and extends distally to the last tooth.
-1 Each quadrant includes up to eight teeth or tooth spaces.
+Each quadrant includes up to eight teeth or tooth spaces.

 Original policy: November 22, 2005

 Updated: November 28, 2007; December 29, 2008; December 21, 2009; February 28, 2011; April 9, 2012; April 30, 2013; April 17, 2014; April 20, 2015; May 23, 2016; September 5, 2017; February 12, 2020; April 5, 2021; May 4, 2022

 The above policy is based on the following references: